twood27897/twood27897.github.io/pages/inverse-kinematics-blog.md

 layout: post
 title: 'Inverse Kinematics Solution'
 author: Thomas Wood
-tagline: 'A game I made for PC in which you click to stop yourself from losing lives while trying to hit enemies and miss friends'
+tagline: 'Solutions to inverse kinematics in 2D and 3D, rotating systems of joint to move its end to a target'
-description: A game I made for PC in which you click to stop yourself from losing lives while trying to hit enemies and miss friends
+description: Solutions to inverse kinematics in 2D and 3D, rotating systems of joint to move its end to a target
 ---